 3 male guards charged in violent attack at women's prison in New Jersey

-On January 11, several dozen guards removed inmates from their cells and allegedly attacked them at the Edna Mahan Correctional Facility in Clifton, Attorney General Gurbir Grewal said in a statement.
+On January 11, prison guards removed inmates from their cells and allegedly attacked them at the Edna Mahan Correctional Facility in Clifton, Attorney General Gurbir Grewal said in a statement.
 More than 20 officers were placed on administrative leave as officials investigated allegations of violence, a union official said.

 "Edna Mahan has a long, ugly history - one that has justifiably attracted scrutiny from county, state, and federal investigators," Grewal said Thursday.
 "We must hold the responsible parties accountable, and we must fix the systemic failures that made this incident possible."